 Consular Officers abroad provide notarial services similar to the functions of a notary public in the United States.
 This service is available to both U.S. and foreign citizens who need to have documents notarized for use in the United States.
 Notarial services provided by New Zealand Justices of the Peace (JPs) may not be recognized in the United States.

-Notarial Services are provided at the consulate in Auckland on a walk-in basis on Thursday afternoons between 1 and 2pm.
+Notarial Services will be provided on a walk-in basis on Wednesday mornings between 11 and 12.

 Types of Notarial Services